 At the weekend, I usually paint on a canvas; capturing all the best moment and the beautiful landscapes of Finnish nature.
 Composing music and playing my favourite songs on a piano are my favourite hobbies as well.

 During my free time, I also like hanging out with my friends and having cook-outs together.
 For example, before leaving my second home for the internship in Slovakia, I and my international friends had a memorable farewell party.
 I made traditional Vietnamese spring-rolls or “kevätrullat” in Finnish and typical Vietnamese sandwiches, both very well-known, crunchy and delicious street foods.
 My Indian friend, in return, cooked his fabulous South Indian Payasam for dessert.
 The dinner party was so much fun!
 We talked, ate and drank cold beers.
 I think the best way to make a circle of friends and understand the cultural diversity of each country is by talking and doing things together.

 Preparation and rejections

 I knew the second year would be a good time for me to start my practical training.
-After carefully customizing my CV and cover letter to exactly match the specific details of job description, I sent out about 40 to 50 applications.
+After carefully customizing my CV and cover letter to exactly match the specific details of the job description, I sent out about 40 to 50 applications.
 It was by far one of the most frustrating aspects of job search as I didn’t hear any results from the recruiters for 1 to 2 months.
 That was the tough time when I had to deal with my emotions and be faced with rejections.
 Despite the fact that all my previous experience, skills and overall knowledge made me well qualified, I still did receive rejections.

-Getting internship offer from Erasmus+
+Getting an internship offer from Erasmus+

 Suddenly I started receiving job offers from outside Finland.
 They were all through Erasmus Internship Program.
 I thought the reason I wasn’t able to get a position in Finland was that I could have the chance to explore other European countries.
 The feeling of getting a job made me so surprised, excited and happy.